jundalisay/superb/content/en/research/indian/gita/chapter-11.md

 Into one vast shape, and be
 Visible, and viewed, and blended
 In one Body--subtle, splendid,
-Nameless--th' All-comprehending
-God of Gods, the Never-Ending
+Nameless--th' All-comprehending God of Gods, the Never-Ending Deity!
-Deity!

 But, sore amazed,

-Thrilled, o'erfilled, dazzled, and dazed,
-Arjuna knelt; and bowed his head,
+Thrilled, o'erfilled, dazzled, and dazed, Arjuna knelt; and bowed his head,

 And clasped his palms; and cried, and said:

 Arjuna.

-Yea!
-I have seen!
-I see!
-Lord! all is wrapped in Thee!
+I have seen that all is wrapped in You!

-The gods are in Thy glorious frame! the creatures
-Of earth, and heaven, and hell
-In Thy Divine form dwell,
-And in Thy countenance shine all the features
-Of Brahma, sitting lone
+The gods are in Thy glorious frame! the creatures of earth, and heaven, and hell In Thy Divine form dwell, And in Thy countenance shine all the features Of Brahma, sitting lone
 Upon His lotus-throne;

 Of saints and sages, and the serpent races
 Ananta, Vasuki;

-Yea! mightiest Lord!
-I see
-Thy thousand thousand arms, and breasts, and faces, And eyes,--on every side
+I see your thousand thousand arms, and breasts, and faces, And eyes,--on every side
 Perfect, diversified;

-And nowhere end of Thee, nowhere beginning,
+nowhere end of Thee, nowhere beginning,
 Nowhere a centre!
 Shifts--
 Wherever soul's gaze lifts--
 Thy central Self, all-wielding, and all-winning!